2022 Emmy Awards: Which races to watch on television's biggest night of the year

 Best Actress in a Drama

 This year's race for best actress in a drama will probably be a close call.
-Whether the accolade will go to Zendaya, who is nominated again for her lead performance in "Euphoria" after last year becoming the youngest actor to receive the award, four-time Emmy-winner Laura Linney for "Ozark" or Melanie Lynskey for "Yellowjackets" remains to be seen.
+Whether the accolade will go to Zendaya, who is nominated again for her lead performance in "Euphoria" and became the youngest actor to receive the award in 2020, four-time Emmy-winner Laura Linney for "Ozark" or Melanie Lynskey for "Yellowjackets" remains to be seen.
 Jodie Comer and Sandra Oh are also nominated for their roles in "Killing Eve" and Reese Witherspoon finishes off the category for her performance in "The Morning Show."

 Outstanding Comedy